 The factors listed below are considered in a faculty review.
-Information on the first four factors is kept in the faculty member's personnel file, maintained in the office of the Vice President of Academic Administration.
+Information on the first two factors is kept in the faculty member's personnel file, maintained in the office of the VPAA.
 This file may be made available to authorized persons or committees, particularly the Rank and Tenure Committee.